Dick Molpus: Business career and later life

 In 1993 Molpus, having already planned to run for governor in 1995, considered pursuing a career in timberland investment management in the event his political ambitions faltered.
 Following his loss in the gubernatorial race, in 1996 he took out a loan and established the Molpus Woodlands Group (MWG).
 At the time, it was one of eight timberland investment management organizations in the country.
 The corporation was to operate by purchasing and managing timberlands on behalf of investors.
 The company acquired its first client the following year and purchased several thousand acres of timberland.
 Between 1998 and 2000, MWG acquired 545,000 acres in Mississippi, Alabama, Tennessee, Louisiana and Texas.
 The following year it signed its first contracts with large corporate clients, and by 2004 it was the largest timberland investment management organization in the Southern United States.
+In 2016 Molpus was made chairman of a trade industry organization, the National Alliance of Forest Owners.

 In 2004 Molpus helped create the Philadelphia Coalition, an interracial group designed to promote racial justice.
 That year he also helped organize the 50th anniversary commemoration of the Mississippi Burning murders, and spoke in favor of state and local efforts to reexamine and prosecute the case.
 The following year, he was inducted into the Mississippi Business Hall of Fame.
 In 2006 he co-chaired a bond issue campaign for the Jackson Public School District.
 That year President George W. Bush appointed Molpus chairman of the board of the United States Endowment for Forestry and Communities, a nonprofit created under the terms of the Softwood Lumber Agreement between the United States and Canada designed to promote sustainable forestry and to promote economic development in timber-reliant communities.
 He was declared one of the Mississippi Center for Justice's "Champions of Justice" in 2008.
+In 2012, he called for Attorney General Eric Holder to block Mississippi's new voter ID law stating that it violated the Voting Rights Act.